 We Have Trust Issues

 There are horror stories in every industry.
-Whether it’s finance, customer service, education, or contracting, there’s always one bad person who ruins it for everyone.
+Whether it’s finance, customer service, education, or contracting, there are individuals who may not do the right thing.
 Don’t put your financial future at risk because of that one bad story.
 To find someone who you can trust, don’t be afraid to take ownership of the relationship.
 Look for key indicators that will let you know that you are working with a professional.
 For example, ask about what licenses, designations or certifications they hold.
 Be wary of those online money gurus who have no credentials but don’t hesitate to tell you what to do.
 Remember that many of these gurus aren’t regulated and have no one holding them accountable for the advice they give.

 Our lives aren’t a one-size-fits-all.
 So when it comes to money, shouldn’t we be addressing problems with individualized solutions?
 By building relationships and connecting to people with similarities, we can bring a deeper level of understanding and compassion to each individual situation.
 Don’t be afraid to own your financial future by taking that critical first step.

 This post is for informational purposes only and should not be considered as specific financial, legal or tax advice.
 Depending on your individual circumstances, the strategies discussed in this presentation may not be appropriate for your situation.
 The information in this material is not intended as tax or legal advice.
 Always consult your legal or tax professionals for specific information regarding your individual situation.